A. Do the Physical Science

 False Creek is where the people of Vancouver interface most intimately with the Pacific Ocean.
 How does that affect our culture, and how does our culture need to change to become better neighbors with the ocean?

 Culture is based on storytelling.
 What are the Aboriginal stories?
 What are the stories of the waves of settlers from Europe and Asia?
 The history of the water, and the lands around it, is grubby and vigorous and full of flavor, as Vancouver’s infamous foresters and grifters and real-estate promoters built what has somehow become a destination for tourists around the world.
 People who visit False Creek should hear these stories told.

-- Encourage projects that collect local ecological knowledge through interviews with residents, recreational fishers, kayakers, divers, ferry operators, and boaters.
+- Engage with residents, recreational fishers, kayakers, divers, ferry operators, boaters and others to promote sustainability.

 - Conduct inclusive remembering workshops/events (how it was) and also forward looking visioning workshops (how we want it to be), and organize other cultural events

 False Creek was a living place with a vibrant human community for a very long time before the colonialists arrived.
 Names and stories and histories have been neglected and even lost.
 The future of False Creek needs First Nations and Indigenous leadership and voices.

-- Establish a connection with Indigenous leadership and BC’s Guardian program to assess applicability to False Creek.
+- Establish a connection with Indigenous leadership and BC’s Guardian programs to assess applicability to False Creek.
 This could include the creation of a post-secondary career training program in Indigenous Marine Stewardship.

 - Work with the Native-led and -partnered real-estate developments, Sen̓áḵw and Quantum.

 D. Develop design strategy, including visual storytelling, brand equity and

 False Creek isn’t a thing at the moment, it’s a space between things.
 To realize its potential we should develop and strengthen communication channels and relevant service design touchpoints and equities.

 - Prototype first order design equities (logomark, typeface, tone of voice, slogan, illustration/photo, elevator pitch etc).

 - Create a podcast based on individuals and orgs working in and on False Creek’s waters.

 - Research and explore second order design equities such as current name and identify subregions based on Matthews’ 1938 map of Indigenous False Creek places

 E. Let the people in